-- 23.4.2.1 Whether the size and scale of the proposed new or additional lines in is keeping with the size and scale of any overhead reticulation which currently exists. - 23.4.2.2 Whether there are any technological, operational or topographical reasons why the new or additional lines cannot be placed underground. - 23.4.2.3 Whether the location of new or additional overhead lines will have an impact upon: - · amenity values of the area, including rural and residential amenity - · significant public views - · areas of landscape or open space values - · streetscape. - 23.4.2.4 In respect of heritage items whether the heritage significance of the area or site is affected by the lines construction or placement. - 23.4.2.5 Where proposed within identified ridgelines and hilltops, whether the extent of new or additional overhead lines and cables are sited and designed in ways that avoid being visually obtrusive by: - ensuring visual continuity of relatively undeveloped land is maintained on the upper slopes and summit of the ridgeline or hilltop - minimising the visibility of the overhead lines and cables in relation to district wide, local and neighbouring views - the co-siting of new and additional overhead lines and cables with existing overhead lines and cables - ensuring the overhead lines and cables are seen against a landform backdrop and not the sky in relation to district wide, local and neighbouring views - mitigating against potential adverse visual effects of overhead lines and cables by sensitive siting and design and appropriate planting and/or screening - the use of external colour and materials to minimise the visual contrast with the surrounding environment
+- 23.4.2.1 Whether the size and scale of the proposed new or additional lines in is keeping with the size and scale of any overhead reticulation which currently exists. - 23.4.2.2 Whether there are any technological, operational or topographical reasons why the new or additional lines cannot be placed underground. - 23.4.2.3 Whether the location of new or additional overhead lines will have an impact upon: - · amenity values of the area, including rural and residential amenity - significant public views - · areas of landscape or open space values - · streetscape. - 23.4.2.4 In respect of heritage items whether the heritage significance of the area or site is affected by the lines construction or placement. - Where proposed within identified ridgelines and hilltops, except in relation to new or existing National Grid transmission lines, whether the extent of new or additional overhead lines and cables are sited and designed in ways that avoid as far as practicable being visually obtrusive by: - ensuring visual continuity of relatively undeveloped land is maintained on the upper slopes and summit of the ridgeline or hilltop - minimising as far as practicable the visibility of the overhead lines and cables in relation to district wide, local and neighbouring views - the co-siting of new and additional overhead lines and cables with existing overhead lines and cables where this will not result in cumulative adverse effects - ensuring where possible the overhead lines and cables are seen against a landform backdrop and not the sky in relation to district wide, local and neighbouring views - mitigating against potential adverse visual effects of overhead lines and cables by sensitive siting and design and appropriate planting and/or screening if and where appropriate